blezzou/webtech-203/README.md

-# Lab 1 – Getting Started with Node.js & Git
+# Lab module 3 – Web API with Node.js

 ## Introduction

-This project is a small Node.js web server developed as part of Lab 1 of the "Web Technology" subject.
+This project is a small web server developed with Node.js and Express as part of the Web Technology course.
-It allows you to discover the basics of Node.js, how to create an HTTP server, route management, using Git, and code organization.
-The project is tagged with `lab1`.
+It introduces how to refactor a Node.js server using Express, manage routes and prepare the project structure for building a REST API.
+The project is tagged with lab2.

 ---